-As part of this intelligence sharing alliance, domestic surveillance from intelligence agencies is a serious privacy issue for citizens in the country.
-The country has also passed mandatory data retention law which obligates ISPs to store user information for 10 weeks.
+As part of this intelligence-sharing alliance, domestic surveillance from intelligence agencies is a serious privacy issue for citizens in the country.
+The country has also passed mandatory data retention law that obligates ISPs to store user information for 10 weeks.

 As such, for privacy-conscious users who don’t want their online activities tracked by the government, a VPN has become an essential tool to have.

 Following are the 6 top-notch VPN services for Germany in 2021:

 ExpressVPN has a sizable network of 3,000+ servers in 94 countries, several of which are housed in Germany including Frankfurt and Nuremberg.
 These servers are highly efficient for torrenting, gaming, streaming, as well as unblocking any websites unavailable in Germany due to geo-restrictions.
 With ExpressVPN, you can watch local German channels from abroad including Das Erste, Bayerischer Rundfunk, ZDF and NDR.

 The provider is situated in the British Virgin Islands, and this is why it is pretty good at ensuring no customer logs are stored and the privacy of users is maintained.

 In addition, ExpressVPN also offers excellent connectivity and features such as split-tunneling, kill switch, and obfuscated servers to give German citizens that extra bit of privacy.

 However, the service is more expensive than the standard rates of most VPNs.
 It currently costs $6.67/mo .
 Nonetheless, you can claim a refund within 30 days if you find the service disappointing for any reason.